usegalaxy-eu/ansible-fslimit/README.md

 - `ulimit_fsize_hard`: the hard limit in *bytes* (default value amounts to 1 TiB)

+This role uses the "ulimit" interface (the actual syscall is `setrlimit(2)`) which imposes limits *per process* that are inherited by child processes.

 When exceeding the soft limit, a process will receive `SIGXFSZ` (terminating the process by default, but the signal can be caught).